Soviet Union and the Arab–Israeli conflict: Six-Day War

 Although the Soviet Union had adopted a foreign policy of détente, easing of hostility, in the mid-1960s, it played a key role in the instigation of the Six-Day War in Israel.
-Soviet Union pursued détente because of the need for economic stability in order to create domestic change.
+The Soviet Union pursued détente because of the need for economic stability in order to create domestic change.
 Furthermore, as stated in Leonid Brezhnev's foreign policy speech given to the central committee in December 1966, a key goal of Soviet foreign policy was the consolidation of the post-World War II borders.
 Thus, it was believed that the Soviet Union should be cautious in its foreign engagement in an attempt to prevent any political instability from reaching Europe.

 In the 1950s, the Soviet Union became allies with Egypt and Syria due to the "Anglo-French debacle at Suez, the Arab–Israeli conflict, and the use of the Soviet rouble."
 Later Egypt and Syria developed a defense treaty, in which if one of them declared war on Israel the other would get involved.

 Soviet Relations with Israel had declined since Israel's declaration of independence in 1948.
 When Levi Eshkol became the Israeli prime minister in 1963, Moscow was nervous, because they weren't sure what direction Eshkol would take in his foreign policy, specifically Soviet-Israeli relations.
 Initially things seemed to be going better with representatives from Soviet and Israeli governments meeting in June 1965 and January 1966.
 However, relations soon fell apart.
-On February 23, 1966, Syria had a military coup, in which the new regime Neo-Ba’ath took a more radical position towards Israel, both in rhetoric and action, supporting Palestinian guerilla activity against Israel.
+On February 23, 1966, Syria had a military coup, in which the new regime Neo-Ba’ath took a more radical position towards Israel, both in rhetoric and action, supporting Palestinian guerrilla activity against Israel.
 Disagreements about Israel led to the development of tensions in the Soviet–Syrian relationship, eventually leading to the Soviets' delaying their arms shipments to Syria, and slowing down on the previously promised Euphrates dam loan.